int08h/roughenough/README.md

 Roughenough's server and client are functionally complete and at feature parity with the reference C++ and Golang implementations.

 Requires latest stable Rust to compile.
-Contribution welcome, see [CONTRIBUTING](../master/CONTRIBUTING.md) for instructions and [limitations](#limitations) for areas that could use attention.
+Contributions welcome, see [CONTRIBUTING](../master/CONTRIBUTING.md) for instructions and [limitations](#limitations) for areas that could use attention.

 ## Links